-Incoming new students accepted at Istituto Marangoni Miami in an undergraduate degree program are eligible.
+Incoming new students accepted at Istituto Marangoni Miami in a One-Year Intensive program are eligible.
 Applicants must submit official transcripts evaluated and translated (if needed) by a NACES-approved organization.
 A minimum H.S.
-GPA of 3.0 (or equivalent) is required.
+GPA of 2.5 (or equivalent) is required.